 - Whether you’re nursing, formula feeding or a combo, babies go through growth spurts, during which they want to feed more and may be a bit fussier.
 Common times for growth spurts are during the first few days at home, around 7–10 days, 2–3 weeks, 4–6 weeks, 3 months, 4 months, 6 months and 9 months (more or less, depending on the individual baby, gestational age, etc.).

-- Infant Risk Center at Texas Tech University Health Sciences Center are the foremost experts on the safety of medications while pregnant or breastfeeding.
+- Infant Risk Center at Texas Tech University Health Sciences Center are the foremost experts on the safety of medications while pregnant or breastfeeding your baby.

-- To learn more about insurance coverage for lactation support, check out this resource from National Women’s Law Center.
+- To learn more about insurance coverage for lactation support or support groups, check out this resource from National Women’s Law Center.

 - If you’re having trouble with your insurance company coverage, here’s a short guide written by Medela that might be helpful.